Biohazardhpk/packstack-challenge/README.md

 ## Ansible configuration
 - The first instance I created was without defining roles, I made a .yml with all the variables and tags I needed for the task.
-- However, the requirement was to use roles, used "ansigle-galaxy" to create the roles previously defined in the single file.
+- However, the requirement was to use roles, used "ansible-galaxy" to create the roles previously defined in the single file.
 - Added a role for creation of specific VM groups based on meta info (i.e. web_server, db_servers)
 - I started the dynamic inventory from the provided example in the documentation, removed some unnecessary code and added new code for grouping machines based on state.